eltiare/imagin/README.markdown

 style that however you wish.
 The loading image (if present) will be visible and vertically+horizontally centered in the container.

+To resize the image, simply resize the container.
+This plugin will take care of the rest.

 To load another image, call the function with the `load` argument.

     $('#image_container').imagin('load', {